Improving Influencer Inclusivity

 CREATOR PAY GAP METHODOLOGY

-The Outloud Group conducted this analysis to benchmark Black+ creator compensation across Outloud’s influencer marketing campaigns for 2020-2024.
-This study incorporated four and a half years of The Outloud Group’s proprietary payment data⁵.
+The Outloud Group conducted this analysis to benchmark Black+ creator compensation across Outloud’s influencer marketing campaigns for 2020-2025.
+This study incorporated five and a half years of The Outloud Group’s proprietary payment data⁵.

 The CPMs⁷ were calculated by dividing the monetary payment each creator received [in USD] by the number of views to date [in thousands] that each video has received on YouTube⁸.